bbauska/Anti-Project2025/anti.md

 without receiving a formal complaint.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Congress should discard ‘card check’ as the basis of union recognition and mandate the secret ballot exclusively.”
+<p>Project 2025: “Congress should discard ‘card check’ as the basis of union recognition and
+mandate the secret ballot exclusively.”
 “Discard ‘card check.’
 Congress should discard ‘card check’ as the basis of union recognition and mandate the secret ballot exclusively.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended the NLRB eliminate the contract bar rule so employees can more easily decertify their union.
+<p>Project 2025 recommended the NLRB eliminate the contract bar rule so employees can more
+easily decertify their union.
 “Contract Bar Rule.
 Although current labor law allows a union to establish itself at a workplace at more or less any time, the calendar for any attempt to decertify a union is considerably more constrained.
 If a union is recognized as a collective bargaining agent, then employees